2013 Nissan 370Z Interior

 The base 2013 Nissan 370Z comes with standard features that include automatic climate control, push-button start and a four-speaker stereo with an auxiliary input jack.
 Options and features available on higher trims include a backup camera, navigation, Bluetooth phone and audio connectivity, a USB port and a Bose stereo system.

-Reviewers praise the Nissan 370Z for its driver-friendly layout that features straightforward, intuitive controls.
+Reviewers praise the Nissan 370Z for its driver-friendly layout and straightforward, intuitive controls.
 They also say that convertible models feature a soft top that folds back quickly and stores out of sight.
 However, one critic notes that the Z’s Bluetooth phone connection could offer better sound quality.

 - "The 370Z's control layout is pleasingly simple and straightforward.
 Audio and climate controls are mounted low on the central control panel, but they fall easily to hand and are simple to use." -- Consumer Guide